 Dragonball Z Movies

-In Dragon Ball GT: a flashback to a family & friends day out on the beach, before Goku went off to train Uub.
+- In Dragon Ball GT: a flashback to a family and friends day out on the beach, before Goku went off to train Uub.
 Goku, the guy who's always leaving his family behind to fight or train or both, said something that made me almost tear up.

 Chichi: It’s days like this that make all of the hard times we’ve been through seem worth it.

 Goku: Well, I have to admit, I do miss all the fighting. *turns to look at Chichi, smiling* But here, I get to be with you guys!